 Worries abound in the COVID-19 pandemic.
-Naturally, many people fear catching the coronavirus because they don’t want to get sick or infect other people inadvertently.
+Naturally, many people fear becoming infected with SARS-CoV-2 because they don’t want to get sick or spread the virus to other people.
 Most people have close friends or family who are older or in high-risk groups because of preexisting conditions, spurring worries about their health and safety.

 Economic concerns are affecting nearly everyone as well.
 Lockdowns initially stalled economic activity and caused sweeping job losses.
 Now, as economic activity rebounds, concerns about supply chains and inflation have many individuals and families worrying about their income, savings, and making ends meet.

-This crisis can trigger feelings of isolation and depression that may be even worse for people who have a loved one who is sick or has passed away from COVID-19.
-Grief and depression can be exacerbated by isolation at home, and both are known to have the potential to cause significant sleeping problems.
+A sense of crisis can trigger feelings of depression that may be even worse for people who have a loved one who is sick or has passed away from COVID-19.
+Trauma, grief, and depression can be exacerbated by isolation from others and are known to have the potential to cause significant sleeping problems.

-Many families are under serious stress as a result of the pandemic, which frequently creates or worsens sleeping problems.
+Many people are under intense stress as a result of the pandemic, which frequently creates or worsens sleeping problems.
 Canceled vacations, reduced face time with family and friends, and an abundance of time spent at home can place a strain on anyone.
-Keeping up with work-from-home obligations or managing a house full of children who are accustomed to being at school, or trying to stay current on pandemic news and restrictions can all generate stress and discord that have been shown to be barriers to sleep.
+Keeping up with work-from-home obligations, managing a house full of children who are accustomed to being at school, or trying to stay current on pandemic news and restrictions can all generate stress and discord.